 Determine investment allocation

-- After understanding your goals, current situation, time frame and risk tolerance, your financial advisor can help you choose investments appropriate for you and make adjustments as these factors change.
+- After understanding your goals, current situation, time frame and risk tolerance, your financial advisor can help you choose investments appropriate for you and adjust as these factors change.
 For example, you may be more growth-focused when your children are younger, but you may become more conservative as they approach their college years.

 Review, review, review

-- Review your college savings strategy at least annually
+- Review your education savings strategy at least annually, including potential changes to:

 - Your child's college choices